M4GNV5/PointerScript/README.md

 cd PointerScript/libjit
 ./bootstrap
 ./configure
-make -j4 #the j is optional but speeds up compilation (replace 4 by the number of your cores)
+make -j4 #the -j is optional but speeds up compilation (replace 4 by the number of your cores)

 cd ..
-make
+make -j4 #see the comment above for information about -j

 #done!
 PointerScript is at ./bin/ptrs
 bin/ptrs --help